lisawink/UTPM/README.md

 ## Table of contents

 ## Prerequisites
-To work with everything in this repository, you'll need [Python](https://www.python.org/) installed
+To work with everything in this repository, you'll need [Python](https://www.python.org/) 3.0 or higher installed

 # System Requirements
 ## Hardware requirements
 The UTPM requires only a standard computer with enough RAM to support the in-memory operations.
+For minimal performance, this will be a computer with about 2 GB of RAM.
+For optimal performance, we recommend a computer with the following specs:

+RAM: 16+ GB
+CPU: 4+ cores, 3.3+ GHz/core

 ## Software requirements
 ### OS Requirements
+The UTPM should be compatible with Windows, Mac, and Linux operating systems.
 The UTPM has been tested on *Windows* and *macOS*.

 ### Python Dependencies